the-cognitiveservices-ninja/the-cognitiveservices-ninja.github.io/_drafts/123code.markdown

 ---
 new extensions included:
-Azure Account & Azure Virtual Maschine, see [main post](http://the.cognitiveservices.ninja/admin/#/pages/_posts-2021-05-30-test-markdown/) for details
+Azure Account & Azure Virtual Machine, see [main post](http://the.cognitiveservices.ninja/admin/#/pages/_posts-2021-05-30-test-markdown/) for details

 _new_: